-^{1} These finance conditions are those defined by Japan Finance Corporation, Operations Aimed at Small and Medium Enterprise.
-Operations Aimed at Micro Business and Individuals accommodate only the direct loans and the special financing limit is 72 million yen.
+1 Financing limit for low-rate loans and financing percentage are those specified and applied by Japan Finance Corporation (JFC), Projects Aimed at Small and Medium Enterprises.

+JFC, Projects Aimed at People's Lives accommodate only the direct loans and the special financing limit is 72 million yen.
 For the details on the conditions for finance, please contact the client service of the appropriate financial institutions.

-^{2} Direct loans are loans which should be applied directly at the window of financing institutions.
+2 Direct loans are loans which should be applied directly at the window of financing institutions.
 Alternate loans are those which are applied through the applicant's financial agency.